shazow/shazow.net/content/posts/open-social-2025/index.md

    💚 No-ish.

-   The default onboarding with a `*.bsky.social` identity is controlled by Bluesky and can be taken away, but the protocol facilitates using my own domain for my identity, so I can be `shazow.net` instead of `shazow.bsky.socialf` and that can't be taken away by Bluesky **BUT** it can be taken away by ICANN and my registrar.
+   The default onboarding with a `*.bsky.social` identity is controlled by Bluesky and can be taken away, but the protocol facilitates using my own domain for my identity, so I can be `shazow.net` instead of `shazow.bsky.social` and that can't be taken away by Bluesky **BUT** it can be taken away by ICANN and my registrar.

    Note that this namespace is mostly cosmetic, the actual protocol interactions are mapped to a long-lived public key (a [DID, managed by the PLC](https://docs.bsky.app/docs/advanced-guides/resolving-identities)) and the "human readable" identity is simply an alias to it which can be changed without losing the interaction integrity.
 This mapping is currently stored in a verifiable but centralized database ([PLC Directory](https://plc.directory/)) which can misbehave by preventing updates and limit access to the ledger logs.[^5]